PA, Leadership Consultant, Career Expert: Meet Andrea Lowe

 Lowe joined the AAPA staff in February 2019.
 Her mission: increase leadership opportunities for PAs and overall awareness of the profession.
 “I want to make sure PAs are practicing at the highest level of their education and experience, no matter what clinical setting we are in,” she says.
 “PAs will be an important component to filling the gaps across various healthcare continuums in the future.
 We need to build on the fantastic foundation we have and increase awareness on the national level.”

-While Lowe, CHLM, and AAPA work at the association level to increase awareness of and opportunities for PAs, Lowe encourages PAs who are interested in leadership to start now – by building a “leadership toolbox.”
-Look for healthcare associations to join, and talk to people about classes, groups, and leadership programs.
+While Lowe and AAPA work at the association level to increase awareness of and opportunities for PAs, Lowe encourages PAs who are interested in leadership to start now – by building a “leadership toolbox.”
+Look for healthcare associations to join, and talk to people about classes, groups, and leadership programs to expand your knowledge in these areas.
+Lowe herself received a graduate certificate in healthcare education from George Washington University and will be completing her MBA there this year.
 Lowe advises PAs to find a mentor – one you can trust and who has the same vision for your career.
 “Leadership doesn’t have to be a name in the bubble on the org chart,” Lowe says.
 “PAs need to remember that they can be leaders in all different ways and at all different levels.”

 Kate Maloney is AAPA’s senior manager of corporate communications.
 She can be reached at [email protected].